kapouer/marked-man/README.md

 `marked-man` is a `marked` CLI extension, meaning options can be passed directly to marked.

-The `--breaks` option, which retains intra-paragraph line breaks, can be helpful to match default ronn behavior.
+The `--breaks` option, which retains intra-paragraph line breaks, is now true by default.
+Use `--no-breaks` to disable it.

 `marked-man` adds some options to `marked`'s existing options: